ellysh/video-game-bots/ClickerBots/protection.md

 ```
 Bot detection algorithm is implemented in the `ScanProcess` function.
 Now the `ProcessList` AutoIt function is called without a parameter.
 Therefore, the resulting `processList` array contains a list of all running processes.
 When we get this list, we can retrieve a path of the executable files, which start each process.

-Process is a set of [**modules**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684232%28v=vs.85%29.aspx).
-Each module matches to one executable or DLL file, which is loaded to the process memory.
-Module contains full information about its file.
+A process is a set of [**modules**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684232%28v=vs.85%29.aspx).
+Each module matches to one executable or DLL file, which is loaded into the process memory.
+A module contains full information about its file.
 The `_ProcessGetLocation` function retrieves the path to module's file.
 Next step is to calculate a hash sum of this file with the [`_Crypt_HashFile`](https://www.autoitscript.com/autoit3/docs/libfunctions/_Crypt_HashFile.htm) AutoIt function.
 When the hash sum is calculated, we compare it with elements of the `kCheckMd5` array.
 This array contains hash sums of the `SimpleBot.exe` and 'AutoHotKey.exe' executable files in our case.
 This allows the protection system to detect both the `SimpleBot.ahk` script and the `SimpleBot.exe` application.

 This is an algorithm of the `_ProcessGetLocation` function:

-1. Call the [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function to get a handle of specified process.
+1. Call the [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function to get a handle of the specified process.
 2. Call the [`EnumProcessModules`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682631%28v=vs.85%29.aspx) WinAPI function to get a list of process' modules.
 3. Call the [`GetModuleFileNameEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683198%28v=vs.85%29.aspx) WinApi function to get a full path of module's file.
-First module in the list, which is returned by `EnumProcessModules` function, always matches to the executable file and all others modules match to DLLs.
+The first module in the list, which is returned by `EnumProcessModules` function, always matches to the executable file and all others modules match to DLLs.

 You can launch the `Md5ScanProtection.au3` script and check that both `SimpleBot.ahk` script and `SimpleBot.exe` executable file are detected successfully.
 In case the `SimpleBot.ahk` script is not detected, you use a version of AutoHotKey application, which differs from mine.
 To fix it, you should read the correct MD5 sum of the `AutoHotKey.exe` executable in the `debug.log` file and change the `kCheckMd5` array accordingly.

 There are several ways to improve our bot to avoid the `Md5ScanProtection.au3` script.
 All these ways focus on change a content of the executable file.
 This is a list of possible changes:

 1. Perform a minor change of the `SimpleBot.ahk` script for example in the delay value.
-Then compile a new version of the script with `Ahk2Exe.exe` application.
+Then compile a new version of the script with the `Ahk2Exe.exe` application.

 2. Patch a header of the `AutoHotKey.exe` executable file with binary files editor (for example with [**HT editor**](http://hte.sourceforge.net))

 It is dangerous to make changes in the executable file.
 These can damage the file and the application will crash at startup.
-But [**COFF**](https://en.wikipedia.org/wiki/COFF) header of the executable file contains several standard fields, which values do not affect behavior of the application.
+But [**COFF**](https://en.wikipedia.org/wiki/COFF) header of the executable file contains several standard fields, which values do not affect the behavior of the application.
 Time of the file creation is one of these fields.
 This is an algorithm to change it with HT editor:

 1. Launch the HT editor application with the administrator privileges.
 It will be convenient to copy the editor into the directory with the `AutoHotKey.exe` file.
 2. Press *F3* key to pop up the "open file" dialog.